KTheXIII/embedded_system/C/Bitwise.md

 6×10^1 + 5×10^0 = 65
 ```

-10 is the how many we can count, it the different state from 0 to 9.
-Notice `1` and `0` are the positions of the number.
+10 is the how many state there are in decimal notation, these are distinguish with number 0 to 9.
+Notice `^1` and `^0` have the digit position on it.

 We can also convert binary to decimal by doing the same trick.
 Except in binary there are only 2 state, 0 and 1.
-What we end up with is

 ```
 0×2^7 + 1×2^6 + 0×2^5 + 0×2^4 + 0×2^3 + 0×2^2 + 0×2^1 + 1×2^0 = 65